adityachirania/Wireguard-Demonstration/README.md

 # Wireguard Demonstration
 A repository containing setup files for the demonstration of usage of wireguard with namespaces.

-#### *Important Note: The setup.sh files in each Experiment's folders may not complete the entire setup to run simulations.
+***Important Note:The setup.sh files in each Experiment's folders may not complete the entire setup to run simulations.
 One would need to follow along with the presentation to know the extra commands necessary to complete the experimental setup.
-Also if one wishes to directly create the entire setup with a single bash script to directly start with the experiments, please run full_setup.sh instead in the experiment folders.*
+Also if one wishes to directly create the entire setup with a single bash script to directly start with the experiments, please run the bash scripts inside the full_setup folders present inside each experiment's folder instead.***

 ## Experiment 1